-In Git, branching is a powerful mechanism that allows you to diverge from the main development line, for example, when you need to work on a feature, or freeze a certain state of a code base for a release, etc.
+In Git, branching is a powerful mechanism that allows you to diverge from the main development line, for example, when you need to work on a feature, or freeze a certain state of a code base for a release, and so on.

 In JetBrains Rider, all operations with branches are performed in the Git Branches popup.
 To invoke it, click the Git widget in the Status bar or press Ctrl+Alt+Q and select Branches there: